LCC-CIT/CS233JS-CourseMaterials/LectureNotes/CS233JS-LN-W08-D0-OverviewAndAnnouncements.md

 - This week's lab, lab 7, was lab 6 when Mari made her videos.
 This is the last lab assignment for this term!
+- The link to the article, "Create a rest api with json-server" is no longer there.
+Instead you can read this article/tutorial: https://www.freecodecamp.org/news/json-server-for-frontend-development/

 ### Starting the Term Project